InamTaj/kafka-data-analysis/README.md

 - Each Producer and Consumer should be run in a separate Terminal.
 You can also use terminal multiplexers such as _byobou_.
 - The formula to calculate cost might be incorrect because the statement `(Sum (Total power for one hour)` seemed imbigous.
 Nontheless it is a minor change in the respective function.
     + see function `getRunningCostPerHour()`
-- Streams were not used because the operations to be performed on data took a lot of time, and I couldn't find reasonable time to research on Kafka Streams' API documentation.